divya-pal4/Attention_Monitoring_System/README.md

 ---

 ## Author
-Developed as a internship project to monitor attention levels using deep learning and computer vision.
+Developed as a learning project to monitor attention levels using deep learning and computer vision.